truzo/tomango-2018/site/content/blog/vue-js-brussels-round.md

 title: "Vue.js in Brussels - the round-up"
 author: "trys"
 date: 2017-10-25 10:20:46
-excerpt: A round-up of blog posts from the 'Building scalable web apps with Vue.js by Evan You' workshop blog/categories:
+description: A round-up of blog posts from the 'Building scalable web apps with Vue.js by Evan You' workshop blog/categories:
  - web-design
 ---